WHAT IS IN THIS LEAFLET

 Keep Zarzio® in a refrigerator at a temperature of 2°C to 8°C.

-Keep Zarzio® in its carton protected from light.
+Keep Zarzio® in its carton until it is time to use it.
+Protect it from light.

 Keep it where children cannot reach it.